kartik-v/yii2-bootstrap5-dropdown/README.md

 Enhanced Bootstrap 5.x dropdown widget for Yii2 framework with nested submenu support.

-## Demo
+## Docs & Demo
-You can see detailed [documentation](http://demos.krajee.com/bootstrap5-dropdown) on usage of the extension.
+You can see detailed [demonstration](https://demos.krajee.com/bootstrap5-dropdown) and the API [code documentation](https://docs.krajee.com/kartik-bs5dropdown-buttondropdown) on usage of the extension.

 ## Installation